KevinMakherana/Cybersecurity-Virtual-Lab/README.md

 Phase 3 will focus on:

-- Network reconnaissance using tools such as Nmap
+- Network reconnaissance using Nmap
 - Host discovery and port scanning
+- Service enumeration
 - Vulnerability identification on Metasploitable 2
 - Initial attack surface analysis using Kali Linux